 Strict rules govern students' progression through the Bachelor of Physiotherapy and Bachelor of Physiotherapy (Honours) units.
-Many units will have pre-requisite units which you will be required to complete successfully before enrolling in the following semester.
+Many units will have pre-requisite units which need to be completed before enrolling in the following semester.
 Details of pre-requisites and enrolment details can be found at Monitoring Course/Qualification Progression Procedure AG879